Search

 Treatments may include:

 • Targeted therapy.
 Doctors use medicines to find and attack the cancer cells without hurting the normal cells.
 The medicines, called tyrosine kinase inhibitors (TKI), kill cancer cells and are usually the first treatment for patients with early CML.
+In the past, TKI therapy was continued for life.
+Now, doctors will consider stopping TKI for some patients with CML.

 • Chemotherapy.
 This uses special medicines to kill cancer cells.
 More than one type may be given to attack cancer cells in different ways.